Opioids have gotten a lot of press coverage lately. Why?

 - An increased response to pain

-- Opioids are derived from the opium poppy plant, which is grown in tropical climates around the world.
+- Opioids are derived from the opium poppy plant, which is grown in tropical climates worldwide.

-- Oxycodone, Hydrocodone, Percocet, and Fentanyl are all considered synthetic opioids.
+- Oxycodone, hydrocodone, and fentanyl are all considered synthetic opioids.

-- When you use opioids for a long period of time, you will build a tolerance.
-Tolerance is what happens when your body gets used to a certain drug and needs more of it to get the same effect.
+- When you use opioids for an extended period of time, you will build a tolerance.
+Tolerance is what happens when your body gets used to a specific drug and needs more of it to get the same effect.